pip-services/pip-services-docs/content/en/python/components/count/cached_counters.md

 gitUrl: "https://github.com/pip-services3-python/pip-services3-components-python"
 description: >
     Abstract implementation of performance counters that measures and stores counters in memory.
-    Child classes implement saving of the counters into various destinations.

 ---

 **Implements:** [ICounters](../icounters), [IReconfigurable](../../../commons/config/ireconfigurable),
 [ICounterTimingCallback](../icounter_timing_callback)

+### Description

+The CachedCounters class allows you to create performace counters that measure and store values in memory.

+Important points

+- Child classes can implement saving of the counters into various different destinations.

 #### Configuration parameters